 So often when I see a successful clinical social worker who is a leader in their area of expertise, I find myself wondering how they got there and what their first few years out of grad school were like.
-I’m excited to announce that once a month we will be interviewing and sharing the story of a clinical social worker’s or MFT’s “pathway to success” and have an opportunity to explore these questions.
-It will share insights, hard earned wisdom, and tips that we hope will encourage and inspire you no matter where you are on your own pathway to success.
+I’m excited to announce we are interviewing and sharing the stories of clinical social workers' and MFTs' “pathways to success.”
+These interviews share insights, hard earned wisdom, and tips that we hope will encourage and inspire you no matter where you are on your own pathway to success.

 Our first “Pathways to Success” social worker is Sharon Greene, LCSW.